 Raise to Wake & Auto-lock Time

-This features track the movement of your iPhone and turns the display ON to show you notifications or time whenever you raise with your hand.
-Since display consumes a big portion of battery power, it is better to turn OFF the Raise to Wake features.
+This feature tracks the movement of your iPhone and turns the display ON to show you notifications.
+Since the display consumes a big portion of battery power, it is better to turn OFF the Raise to Wake features.

 Steps: Settings > Display & Brightness > Toggle OFF Raise & Wake